Stacks of uniform cyclic covers of curves and their Picard groups: Canonical covers and their discriminant loci.

 \begin{theorem} Assume $n\geq 2$.
 The discriminant locus of the universal degree $n$ cover of $\Hilb^n_{\stM_{g,1}/\stM_g}$ is flat, surjective and geometrically integral over $\shM_g$.
 In particular it is integral. \end{theorem} \begin{proof} The problem is local on $\stM_g$, therefore we can replace $\stM_g$ by a noetherian scheme $Y$ and $\stM_{g,1}$ by a genus $g$ curve $C$ over $Y$.
 Set $Z$ for the discriminant locus.
 By definition $Z$ is the zero locus of a section of an invertible sheaf over $\Hilb^n_{C/Y}$.
 Moreover this section is always non zero over a geometric point of $Y$ because curves over an algebraically closed field always have $n$ distinct rational points.
 By \ref{cokernel of a geometrically injective map of flat sheaves} we can conclude that $Z$ is flat over $Y$.
 For the remaining part of the statement we can assume $Y=\Spec k$, where $k$ is an algebraically closed field.

-Let $C'$ be a non-empty open subset of a projective, integral and generically smooth curve over $k$ (we will reduce to a calculation on a plane curve, that might have singularities).
+Let $C'$ be a non-empty smooth open subset of a projective and integral curve over $k$ (we will reduce to a calculation on a open subset of a plane curve).
 Given indices $i\neq j\leq n$ we denote by $\Delta_{i,j}(C'^n)$ the effective Cartier divisor of ${C'}^n$ given by

 Let $\shH(C'^{n+1})\subseteq {C'}^{n+1}$ be the zero locus of $1\in \odi{C'^{n+1}}(\Delta_{1,n+1}(C'^{n+1})+\cdots+\Delta_{n,n+1}(C'^{n+1}))$.
 Notice that if $C''\subseteq C'$ is a non-empty open subset then $\shH(C''^{n+1})\arr C''^{n}$ is the restriction of $\shH(C'^{n+1})\arr C'^{n}$.
 Indeed by definition we have